rayvantsahni/after-MATH/Number of Digits in Factorial/README.md

 NOTE - One thing to note here is that, in this program we ARE finding the factorial but it has **NOTHING** to do with the solution we are getting, we are just printing the factorial in case we want to cross check manually.
-So, our program would work just fine even if we removed the line where we are getting the factorial.
+Therefore, our program would work totally fine even if we did do not find the factorial in this program.